Infilonic/OOP-for-Scrap-Mechanic/README.md

     -- // Your creation logic
 end

-WorldCleaner = smInit(WorldCleanerClass) -- // Making the class available to use for Scrap Mechanic ...
+WorldCleaner = smClass(WorldCleanerClass) -- // Making the class available to use for Scrap Mechanic ...
 ```